 - Amit Jhalli, Esq.
 Attorney at Michael T. Gibson, P.A., Auto Justice Attorney, Personal Injury Pre-suit Investigation & Brain Injury Expert and Licensed for 9 years

 Black Friday is one of the year’s busiest shopping days for consumers and retailers.
 Some stores are opening earlier than ever, at 5 p.m. on Thanksgiving evening.
 The push towards earlier store hours applies to retailers like Kmart, Sears, JCPenney, and Macy’s.
 Target announced that it will offer holiday shopping deals as early as the Wednesday before Thanksgiving this year.

 With this heightened excitement, anxious shoppers will be eager to capitalize on the holiday savings from electronics and toys to the top clothing brands.
 Unfortunately, with the holiday rush comes the danger of more car accidents, robberies, and in-store accidents, which can result in serious personal injury.

 Read on to learn more about what you can do from experienced personal injury lawyers.

 - Have a game plan.
-Come up with a plan for the day, detailing the stores you are going to visit and the deals you are hoping to get.
+Come up with a plan for the day, detailing the stores you will visit and the deals you hope to get.
 Make shopping decisions before entering the store.
-This will provide you with some organization and alleviate potential stressors throughout the day.
+This will organize you and alleviate potential stressors.

 - Proper attire.
 Dress comfortably and anticipate cooler temperatures.
 It is a good idea to wear layers and comfortable shores.
 Stay hydrated and consider leaving small children at home in the care of a trusted family member.